digitranslab/jumpstart/docs/versioned_docs/version-2.24.0/Enterprise/white-label.md

 <div className='badge badge--primary heading-badge'>Available on: Paid plans</div>

-The White Label feature allows you to completely remove ToolJet's branding from the ToolJet platform, allowing you to replace it with your own customized logo, favicon and page title.
-This feature grants you full control over the visual identity of your ToolJet-powered application, ensuring a seamless and personalized user experience.
+The White Label feature allows you to completely remove JumpStart's branding from the JumpStart platform, allowing you to replace it with your own customized logo, favicon and page title.
+This feature grants you full control over the visual identity of your JumpStart-powered application, ensuring a seamless and personalized user experience.

 With this feature, you gain the ability to rebrand the following key elements: